Cave-8/Grim/README.md

 You can add features to the language:
 1. Define the tokens into `lexer.rs`,
 2. Define the grammar rules using tokens into `grammar.lalrpop`
-3. Define the interpreter rule into `interpreter.rs`
+3. Define the interpreter rules into `interpreter.rs`

 Eventually you may want to add more arithmetical/logic operators, to do so you have to edit `expression_evaluator.rs`.